WPBeginner

 11. Create Custom Login and Registration Pages

 Many WordPress sites require users to register.
-For example, membership sites, learning management sites, or online stores need users to create an account.
+For example, membership sites, learning management sites, and online stores need users to create an account.

 12. Learn About WordPress User Roles and Permissions

 To fix this, you need to install and activate the Remove Dashboard Access plugin.
-Upon activation, go to Settings » Dashboard Access page and select which users roles will have access to the admin area on your site.
+Upon activation, go to the Settings » Dashboard Access page and select which user roles will have access to the admin area on your site.

 For more detailed instructions, see our guide on how to limit dashboard access in WordPress.